Sheila Denning

 In the context of renewed interest in the work of ‘neglected’ women artists of the twentieth century, this website aims to showcase Sheila’s best work and to draw attention to her achievements.

-A selection of Sheila Denning’s work can be found in the Gallery, categorised as portraits, self portraits, landscape, still life and drawings.
-A biography of the artist is currently in preparation.
+A selection of Sheila Denning’s work can be found in the Gallery, categorised as portraits, figure painting, self portraits, landscape, still life and drawings.